GjorgiN/projectBoard/README.md

 # projectBoard
-Managing project with project boards
+App for managing projects in like boards (kanban)